 What can tourists buy on the Visit Oman platform?

-What type of accommodations are available in Oman?
+What types of accommodations are available in Oman?

 Oman offers a wide range of accommodations, including hotels, resorts, serviced apartments, and glamping options.